 Online advisor for living in Dubai

-Smart Dubai launched the Rashid chatbot, which uses artificial intelligence to offer official and reliable answers to customers’ questions regarding the necessary procedures, documents, and requirements to conduct various transactions.
+Digital Dubai Authority launched the Rashid chatbot, which uses artificial intelligence to offer official and reliable answers to customers’ questions regarding the necessary procedures, documents, and requirements to conduct various transactions.
 This is the result of the partnership between several government departments.

 Largest global robotics challenge

-Watch this video about ‘Ocean Opportunities - First Global Challenge-2019 in Dubai.
+Watch this video about ‘Ocean Opportunities - First Global Robotics Challenge-2019 in Dubai.

 AI and Robotics contests for school students